mindloops/mindloops.github.io/README.md

 - Install npm: `brew install npm`
 - Install node's http-server `npm install -g http-server`
 - Enter `http-server` to locally serve this website on `localhost:8080`
+- Make changes, commit and push to GitHub.
+- Travis CI will automatically deploy the changes to S3 (for both the .nl and .io website)